Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - They had the physiological response without cognitive input from conscious memory.
 - This double dissociation between patients with amygdala lesions and patients with hippocampal lesions is evidence that the amygdala is necessary for the implicit expression of emotional learning, but not for all forms of emotional learning and memory.
 - The hippocampus is necessary for acquiring the explicit/declarative knowledge of the emotional properties of a stimulus, while the amygdala is necessary for acquiring and expressing the implicit/nondeclarative conditioned fear response.
-- Explicit learning: learning to fear a stimulus because we’re told to fear it.
+- *Explicit learning*: learning to fear a stimulus because we’re told to fear it.
 - Explicit learning is common in humans.
 - E.g. Fear snakes, spiders, ghosts, etc not because we’ve experienced a fear response to them, but because someone else told us to fear them.
 - When a person explicitly learns to fear a stimulus, that hippocampal-dependent memory about the emotional properties of that stimulus can influence amygdala activity.